NCT 127 to make comeback with a full album this September

 NCT 127’s forthcoming album will mark the group’s first Korean-language album in well-over a year, since the release of ‘Neo Zone: The Final Round’ in May last year.
 Despite this, the nine-member group have kept busy with projects such as NCT 2020 and their Japanese album ‘Loveholic’ as well as their collaboration with Amoeba Culture last month on ‘Save’.

-Meanwhile, the group’s leader Taeyong has collaborated with labelmates EXO‘s Baekhyun and Red Velvet‘s Seulgi on singles ‘Monroe’ and ‘Rose’ respectively.
+Meanwhile, the group’s leader Taeyong has collaborated with labelmates EXO‘s Baekhyun and Red Velvet‘s Seulgi on the songs ‘Monroe’ and ‘Rose’ respectively.
 The rapper also recently unveiled ‘Swimming Pool’, the latest solo track in a string of SoundCloud releases.

 In related news, NCT Dream recently dropped their first full-length album in May titled ‘Hot Sauce’.
 The boyband later returned with a repackaged version of that record, titled ‘Hello Future’, last month.